ShakeforProtein/TreeboTickets/README.md

 ### Defaults to False
   tbtickets.delete.any - 'Allows a player to delete any ticket, even if they are open.
+Defaults False
+           .delete.closed - Allows a player to delete closed tickets.
+           .close.own - Allows a player to close thier own ticket.
-Defaults False tbtoclets.delete.closed - Allows a player to delete closed tickets. tbtickets.restore - Allows a player to restore a deleted ticket' tbtickets.view - Allows a player to see the list of blocked items'
+           .close.any - Allows a player to close any ticket.
+           .restore - Allows a player to restore a deleted ticket' .view - Allows a player to see the list of blocked items'
 ```

 ## Commands